knative/pkg/RELEASING.md

 Revert all pins in all repositories to pin the **master** branches again, run `hack/update-deps.sh --upgrade` and PR the changes.

+### Change this file to reflect new modification to the release if applicable

 ---